imgproxy/imgproxy/docs/generating_the_url.md

 w:%width
 ```

 Defines the width of the resulting image.
 When set to `0`, imgproxy will calculate the resulting width using the defined height and source aspect ratio.
+When set to `0` and rezizing type is `force`, imgproxy will keep the original width.

 Default: `0`